jboussouf/jboussouf/README.md

 <h3 align="center">Software Developer & Data Science student from morocco</h3>

-- :scroll: Any one can check my CV websiet on: "<a href="https://jamal-boussouf.github.io/">Jamal-Boussouf-CV</a>"
+- :scroll: Any one can check my CV websiet on <a href="https://jamal-boussouf.github.io/">Jamal-Boussouf-CV</a>

 - 🌱 I’m currently learning **cryptography, data sciece, ML**